Your organic chemistry class is just around the corner.

 I will argue that you’re better off JUST working on rebuilding that orgo 1 foundation.

-Your orgo 1 review will initiate the momentum before classes begin so that you’re ready to conquer more and more advanced mechanisms.
+Your orgo 1 review will initiate a positive momentum before classes even begin so that you’re ready to conquer more and more advanced mechanisms.

 For students who need just a bit of review, I will recommend specific orgo 1 topics to brush up on for each of the following orgo 2 chapters below.